olleharstedt/olleharstedt.github.io/_posts/2020-05-28-typesafe-websocket-communication.markdown

 ## 5. Notes

-<sup id='note1'>If you don't know what algebraic datatypes are, just think of it as enums that can carry data.</sup>
+<sup id='note1'>1.
+They are really called algebraic datatypes, but if you don't know what that is, just think of it as enums that can carry data.</sup>